jelenaLis/script-openVibe/README.md

 * replayer_adapt.xml: used in ./stats to retrieve online data

+* cross_* files: mostly duplicate of regular scenarios, used for cross-validation on calibration

 ### pyhton files used within scenarios

 * python_lsl_stims.py: python box to retrieve stimulation from tux through LSL